 The new logos and uniforms were unveiled in a public event at Petco Park, with stars Fernando Tatis Jr., Eric Hosmer, and Manny Machado serving as models for the new look.
 Fans roared when Machado exclaimed, “The brown is back.”

-Padres Executive Chairman Ron Fowler said that the new look for 2020 coincides with what he believes will be an extended run of success for the franchise, which has established stars and plenty of young talent.
+Padres Executive Chairman Ron Fowler said that the new look for 2020 coincides with what he believes will be an extended run of success for the franchise, which boasts established stars and a wealth of young talent.

 “People wanted brown, and we gave it to them,” Fowler said. “[The crowd reaction] makes you feel good because…it was probably collectively over a thousand hours of time and research that went into this.
 It was well worth it to see the fan reaction… Now, we’ve got to start winning.”